awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-mixed-instances-groups.md

 ## Creating an Auto Scaling group with Spot and On\-Demand Instances \(console\)<a name="create-mixed-instances-group-console"></a>

-Follow these steps to create a fleet of Spot Instances and On\-Demand Instances that you can scale\.
+Complete the following steps to create a fleet of Spot Instances and On\-Demand Instances that you can scale\.

 **To create an Auto Scaling group with Spot and On\-Demand Instances**